pocket-playlab/pocket-playlab.github.io/_posts/2015-02-25-running-rspec-docker-circleci.markdown

     Redis::CannotConnectError:
         Error connecting to Redis on localhost:6379 (ECONNREFUSED)

 By default, circleci runs redis (as well as other services) on their boxes.
 The reason why we can't reach it is because by default, docker is running containers in bridged mode, giving our container its own IP.
-To solve this issue, just run docker in host only mode :
+To solve this issue, just run docker in host only mode:

     docker run --net=host -e RAILS_ENV=test myorg/container bundle exec rspec

 This uses the same interface for the container and the host, thus making all